ChristianKreuzberger/AMuSt-Simulator/tutorials/tutorial_amust_ndnsim.md

  * ``StartRepresentationId`` (default: "auto")

 Can take the following values: "lowest", "auto" (means: use adaptation logic) or a certain representation id.
-This attribute is for testing purpose, and we recommend using "auto".
+This attribute is for testing purpose, and we recommend using the default setting "auto".

 ## Multimedia Consumers and Tracers
 For evaluation purpose, we have a special tracer for multimedia consumers available.
 This tracer logs the following events: